 Repair – Pros:

-• Preserves original aesthetics: Ideal for period properties where maintaining original features is important.
+- Preserves original aesthetics: Essential for heritage properties or homes with traditional sash windows where maintaining period character is important.

-• Quick turnaround: Most repairs can be completed in a few hours or a single day.
+- Quick turnaround: Many repairs, such as fixing a broken window seal or sanding a rotten window sill, can be completed within a few hours or a single day.

 Repair – Cons: